19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Aracena

-You can also visit the 13th-century castle overlooking the city and surrounding countryside.
+You can also visit the 13th-century castle overlooking the city and the surrounding countryside.
+There are several walking paths around the castle with epic views.

-While the village in itself is charming and cute like so many of the white villages in Andalusia, there is also a great bundle of hiking trails in Sierra de Aracena Natural Park.
+While the town in itself is charming and cute like so many others in Andalucia, there is also a great bundle of hiking trails in Sierra de Aracena Natural Park.

 How to get there: There is only one bus from Seville to Aracena a day, which takes about 1 hour and 20 minutes.
 I recommend driving yourself, which takes about the same time, but you have the freedom to go and leave when you like.
 It is fairly easy to find parking in the streets of Aracena.